codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="50%"
   %}

-The table describes the main features in the Workflows dashboard.
+The table describes the information in the Workflows dashboard.

 {: .table .table-bordered .table-hover}
 | Item                |  Description|